wildcatting/doge-deluxe/README.md

 }).on("error", console.error);

-// Query past events | Using events as cheaper form of storage dogeEmporium.getPastEvents("DogePurchased", { fromBlock: 0, toBlock: "latest" })
+// Query past events | Using events as cheaper form of storage dogeDeluxe.getPastEvents("DogePurchased", { fromBlock: 0, toBlock: "latest" })
 .then(function(events) {
   // `events` is an array of `event` objects that we can iterate, like we did above
   // This code will get us a list of every doge that was ever purchased